igallar98/DDOS-SDN-Sflow-Entropy/README.md

 This application implements a multidimensional denial of service (DoS) detector using Sflow and an entropy approach for detecting different DoS attacks that have different characteristics, improving the traditional entropy approach into a more effective and accurate detection.
 The results are 100\% detection tested with the most accurate dataset publicly available as a method for detecting DoS and DDoS attacks.
 Furthermore, by easily adding one line in the configuration file, it is possible to detect new attacks.
 Moreover, the false-negative ratio is zero because with Sflow it is possible to analyze more attack-dependent variables.

+> :information_source: This repository hosts the final application of my Master's thesis.
+The final thesis report is available on this [page](https://github.com/igallar98/DDOS-SDN-Sflow-Entropy/blob/main/FinalThesis_IvanGallardoRomero.pdf).
+This report contains the full information about the application.

 ## Features